Statistics and Facts

 - According to a 2014 Government Accountability Report, 40 out of 50 state water managers expect water shortages under average conditions in some portion of their states over the next decade.

-- Each American uses an average of 88 gallons of water a day at home.
+- Each American uses an average of 82 gallons of water a day at home (USGS, Estimated Use of Water in the United States in 2015).

 - We can all use at least 20 percent less water by installing water-efficient fixtures and appliances.